NichAttGH/AIRO/README.md

-# AIRO I and II
+# Artificial Intelligence for Robotics Assignments
-First and Second Assignments for Artificial Intelligence for Robotics
+First and Second Assignments for AIRO

 *Reference professor*: Fulvio Mastrogiovanni